 Ease of use for consumers - open phone, point camera and instantly get all the information about a product

-As 2-D barcodes become even more prominent in consumer-facing applications, companies are able to track their customer behaviour, as the company can track what time of day and part of the country a code was scanned and what the next purchasing decision was made for that product
+As 2-D barcodes become even more prominent in consumer-facing applications, companies are able to track their customer behavior, as the company can track what time of day and part of the country a code was scanned and what the next purchasing decision was made for that product

 However, with both 1-D and 2-D barcodes, there needs to be a line of sight between the product barcode and the reading device and adequate light.
-Radio-Frequency Identification or RFID is able to overcome this problem as the receiving scanner device is able to pick up an electronic transmitted signal.